NubletZ/LinuxOS_Notes/109下/Week-5/README.md

 ---

-if you type "$gedit a.txt" you still can do input in your terminal, but can't type command because you terminal is currently execute it.
+if you type "$gedit a.txt" you still can do input in your terminal, but can't type command because you terminal is currently editing a.txt file.
 Type it like the command below to put the process on the background so you can continue to type command while editing the file
 ```
 $ gedit a.txt &
 ```